JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### May-22

 Navigation Bar
-: Add [](navbar.md) section with an [accompanying tutorial](structure_aware_navbar.md) showing how to implement a custom navigation bar for a custom language.
+: Add [](navbar.md) section with an [accompanying tutorial](structure_aware_navbar.md) showing how to implement a navigation bar for a custom language.

 Inlay Hints
-: Add section [](inlay_hints.md) describing special markers that appear in the editor and provide additional information code, like the names of the parameters that a called method expects.
+: Add section [](inlay_hints.md) describing special markers that appear in the editor and provide additional information, like the names of the parameters that a called method expects.

 Minor Changes and Additions
 :